A Style Guide For HTML & CSS

 HTML attributes should come in this particular order for easier reading of code: - `id`, `name` - `class` - `data-*` - `src`, `for`, `type`, `href`, `value` - `title`, `alt` - `role`, `aria-*`

-) should come first for ease of readability, followed by classes, which are typically the most common attribute found across all elements in an HTML document.
+Attributes which uniquely identify an element (id, name) should come first for ease of readability, followed by classes, which are typically the most common attribute found across all elements in an HTML document.

 Whenever possible, avoid superfluous parent elements when writing HTML.
 Many times this requires iteration and refactoring, but produces less HTML.